A history of ideas on the origins of Chalk Downland landscape.

 “….a greater amount of denudation is effected in 24 hours, at the sudden break-up of frost in spring, than takes place in the whole of the rest of the year.”

-In the same year that Clement Reid presented his paper, The Rev. E. Maule-Cole, the vicar of Wetwang, in the East Riding of Yorkshire, made the following remarks occasioned by a particularly cold winter on the Yorkshire Wolds:
+In the same year that Clement Reid presented his paper, The Rev. E. Maule-Cole, the vicar of Wetwang, in the East Riding of Yorkshire, made the following observation following a particularly cold winter on the Yorkshire Wolds:

 “The month of January, 1887, will long be remembered on the Chalk Wolds of East Yorkshire, as presenting one of the most curious sights ever witnessed.
 A succession of frosts had frozen the bare ground so hard, that no rain could penetrate.
 What little rain fell was quickly converted into ice.
 On a sudden came a rapid thaw; and in a few hours the dale bottoms were converted into roaring torrents, in some cases 3 feet deep.
 The ground was still frozen hard underneath.
 The melting snow could not penetrate, and so rivers ran in dry places.”
 (Maule-Cole Rev. E., 1887).